 Paraplegia is a paralysis that affects the lower half of the body.
 It causes a loss of motor and sensory function in the legs, hips, and lower torso and is usually the result of an injury in the lumbar, thoracic, or sacral areas of the spinal cord.

-Spinal cord injury victims suffering from paraplegia have limited or no movement in their legs and need a wheelchair or other device to move from place to place.
-The severity of paraplegia can vary depending on the extent and location of the injury.
+Individuals with paraplegia may have limited or no movement in their legs and may require mobility assistance devices.
+The severity of paraplegia varies depending on the extent and location of the injury.

 Quadriplegia

-When the paralysis affects all four limbs and the entire torso, it is called quadriplegia or tetraplegia.
-It usually is caused by a spinal cord injury to the upper spinal cord area.
+When paralysis affects all four limbs and the entire torso, it is called quadriplegia or tetraplegia.
+It is usually caused by a spinal cord injury to the upper spinal cord.

 Most Common Causes of Spinal Cord Injuries

 Spinal cord injuries have numerous causes.
-When they are caused by another party’s negligent, reckless, or intentional actions, you may be able to recover compensation for your damages.
+When they are caused by another party’s negligent, reckless, or intentional actions, you may be able to seek recovery for your documented losses.

 Some of the most common causes of spinal cord injuries resulting in personal injury claims include: